 Amend standard spec 108.4 to include the railroad in the distribution of the initial bar chart, and monthly schedule updates.
 The bar chart shall specifically show work involving coordination with the railroad.

 Flagging Contact

-Contact Lyon Hoyt see Construction Contact above at least five working days before a flagger is needed.
+Notify the Construction Contact above a minimum of 40 working days in advance to arrange for a railroad flagger.
 Reference the Crossing ID, Wisconsin Milepost and Subdivision found in A.1.

 Cable Locate Contact